Public Health Sciences - PhD

 Degree Type: PhD

-The PhD program in the Department of Health Studies at the University of Chicago offers advanced courses of study in biostatistics, epidemiology, and health services research, supported by a core methodological curriculum in population-based research on human health.
+The PhD program in the Department of Public Health Sciences (formerly Health Studies) at the University of Chicago offers advanced courses of study in biostatistics, epidemiology, and health services research, supported by a core methodological curriculum in population-based research on human health.
 Students completing the program will be prepared to design and conduct methodological and substantive research on fundamental questions about human health and biomedical science from a population perspective.
 They will also be prepared to collaborate with colleagues from different disciplines to carry out such research.

 - Program contacts